 Motorcycle wreck lawyers in Alpharetta are only too familiar with the significant cost — monetary and non-monetary — of motorcycle crashes.
 Serious injuries and death are far too common in these accidents, and often the cyclist who survives suffers the most serious injuries while the driver of the other vehicle suffers no injuries at all.

-Drivers operating any vehicle from a bike to a semi truck are charged with the duty to share the road and see what other vehicles are safe — and that includes motorcycles.
+Drivers operating any vehicle from a bike to a semi-truck are charged with the duty to share the road and see what other vehicles are safe — and that includes motorcycles.
 Here are a few safety tips from our motorcycle accident attorneys in Alpharetta:

-- Don’t Drive Distracted.
 If your phone rings, a text message arrives, you need to plug in a destination to navigation, or any sort of opportunity for distraction presents itself, don’t do it!
 Pull over and stop if you need to view anything on a mobile device.

-- Never try to “share” a lane with a motorcycle.
 Even though they are smaller, a motorcycle is legally recognized as a vehicle and they deserve the same full lane of traffic as you.

-- Leave plenty of room between yourself and any vehicle in front of you, especially motorcycles.
+Make sure there is room between yourself and any vehicle in front of you, especially motorcycles.
 This will ensure that you have time to react if the vehicle in front swerves, slows, or stops.

-- Keep your eyes peeled and your mirrors well aimed.
 Make sure you check all your mirrors and physically turn and look at blind spots before you try to change lanes.
 The smaller nature of motorcycles helps them to hide from rear-view mirrors sometimes.

 Georgia’s Helmet Laws